dipakp22/Ansible-Automation-Project/README.md

 ![log into jenkins](./images/2.%20log%20into%20jenkins.png)

-* Create a new Freestyle Job called `ansible`, select **discard old builds** then give it a maximum of 2 builds to keep and point it to your `ansible-config-mgt` repository.
+* Create a new Freestyle Job called `ansible`, select **discard old builds** then give it a maximum of 2 builds to keep and point it to your `Ansible-Automation-Project` repository.

 ![ansible job1](./images/2.%20ansible%20freestyle%20job1.png)